 Noel currently lives in Baltimore, Maryland, where he curates at the Walters, working to ensure that the public has free digital access to his collection.

-William Noel’s TED talks
+William Noel’s TED talk

 At TEDxSummit, Walters Art Museum curator William Noel gave this fascinating talk on revealing the lost codex of Archimedes.
 The TED Blog caught up with him to talk about the digital future of a traditionally closed institution: the art museum.
 As with the Archimedes codex, the Walters Art Museum’s online collection operates under the Creative […]Continue reading